 An introduction to the study of women and politics, this course has three parts: feminist political thought and the women's movement; political participation and representation; and public policy.
 Topics include feminist political thought in the Western political tradition; the evolution and politics of the women's movement; political parties and legislatures; women and work; women and the welfare state.
 Cross-listed as PSCI 345.
-Prerequisite: PSCI 101/102 (100) or WMGS 100.
+Prerequisite: PSCI 101/102 (100) or WMGS 100; 6 credits at the 200-level (211, 212 recommended).
 Three credits.